-I read an article recently on Yahoo Finance that caught my attention as something worthy of sharing with others.
+I read an article recently caught my attention as something worthy of sharing with others.
 The article addressed the issue of high frequency trading.
 If you follow the market much at all, you’re likely familiar with the term and the increasingly relevant role it is playing in the stock market.
 The article discusses the increase in political donations made by high frequency trading firms to numerous officials in Washington.
 The article cited a study comparing the 2008 to 2012 presidential campaigns which found that there was an increase of 637% in donations to politicians over that time span.
 Truth be told, these firms were only donating $2.1 Million during the 2008 election, but the stark increase opens our eyes a little more to the relevancy of high frequency traders and their role within the larger scope of the stock market.

 High Frequency Trading is Here to Stay